tonesjones/Snippet-Match-API/README.md

           git diff --staged --quiet || git commit -m "Adding license findings via GitHub Actions" git push || echo "No changes to commit"

+Action #2

+        name: "Upload SARIF"

+        on:
+          push:
+            branches:
+              - main

+        jobs:
+          build:
+            runs-on: ubuntu-latest
+            permissions:
+              # required for all workflows
+              security-events: write
+              # only required for workflows in private repositories
+              actions: read
+              contents: read
+            steps:
+              # This step checks out a copy of your repository.
+              - name: Checkout repository
+                uses: actions/checkout@v4
+              - name: Upload SARIF file
+                uses: github/codeql-action/upload-sarif@v3
+                with:
+                  # Path to SARIF file relative to the root of the repository
+                  sarif_file: snippet-analysis.sarif
+                  # Optional category for the results
+                  # Used to differentiate multiple results for one commit
+                  category: Snippet Analysis